SADT: Download and Installation

 Go into the directory and execute the provided installation script:

 Follow the instructions on the screen.
-You will be asked to give the location where you have installed P2PP3.
-If you unpacked SADT in the same location then the installation script should find it automatically, provided that you have followed the instructions at the top of this page.
+You will be asked to give the location where you have installed the instrument package(s) for VIRCAM and/or OmegaCAM.
+If you followed the above instructions then the installation script should find them automatically.

 Assuming that you have successfully installed SADT, you can now run the tool using the command

 For more information about how to use the tool to prepare your observations, check out our cookbooks:

-You now have to ensure that SADT also points to this directory.
+You now have to ensure that SADT also points to the directory where you installed it.
 One way to do it is to remove SADT from your machine, download the updated tarball and re-run the installation of the tool as described above.
 Alternatively, you can edit the following configuration files:

 <install-dir>/sadt-5.1.0/cfg/vst/sadt.cfg.
 In each of these files please edit the following line (examples):